skryking/led_cube/README.md

 led_cube
 ========

-Arduino Code that plays patterns on a 3 x 3 x 3 led cube
+Arduino code that plays patterns on a 3 x 3 x 3 led cube.
+Eventually I'll add some schematics and a link to some pictures/video of the cube.